j-mint/J-Mint/README.md

 ##### Java
 * [ConnectFour Game](https://github.com/J-Mint/ConnectFour) (has readme/ demo)
 * [Snake Game](https://github.com/J-Mint/SnakeGame) (in-progress)
-  * V1 was made following a tutorial
+  * V1 was made following a tutorial.
+I followed the tutorial to learn more about Swing and user interfaces.
-  * V2 is V1 but with added features
+  * V2 is V1 but with added features.
 * [Pong Game](https://github.com/J-Mint/PongGame) (no readme/demo)
-  * Made following a tutorial
+  * Made following a tutorial.
+I followed the tutorial to learn more about Swing and user interfaces.
 * QuizWizard
   * An application to help college professors produce multiple choice quizzes via a command line interface, ready to be printed and handed out to their students.
 ##### MySQL